 When tempers flare between an individual and their loved ones, a verbal or physical altercation may ensue, warranting involvement with law enforcement.
 A minor injury from a dispute, such as a bruise or a cut, may be used as evidence in a domestic violence charge, whether or not it was blown out of proportion.

 If you have been arrested for domestic violence, it is imperative to enlist the help of an experienced and reliable violent crime attorney.
-At the office of Zaki Ali, Attorney at Law, our Indianapolis domestic violence attorney understands the complexities of domestic violence cases for over 15 years.
+At the office of Zaki Ali, Attorney at Law, our Indianapolis domestic violence attorney has been helping clients facing domestic violence charges for over 15 years.
 We are capable of providing you with an aggressive and customized criminal defense in order to obtain justice.

 One statute which directly applies to domestic violence offenses is Section 35-42-2-1.3 of the Indiana code, which is Indiana’s domestic battery statute.
 An individual commits domestic battery by inflicting physical injury by knowing or intentionally touching another person who is a current or former spouse, a person who lives or lived with the individual as a spouse, or a person with whom shares a child.